Great Wilbraham

 The administrative authorities are Cambridgeshire County Council, South Cambridgeshire District Council, and Great Wilbraham Parish Council.

 History

 The parish of Great Wilbraham has been occupied for thousands of years; a Neolithic camp was excavated in the west of the parish in 1976, and a Bronze Age barrow, where up to eight burials were discovered in 1852, lies alongside the Fleam Dyke in the southern corner of the parish.
 A possible Roman dwelling was also located in woodlands.

 The medieval history of Great Wilbraham is tied up with that of neighbouring Little Wilbraham, and they were first distinguished in the 13th century when it was also known as King's Wilbraham.
-Listed as Wilburgeham in the 10th century, and Wiborgham in the Domesday Book, the name "Wilbraham" means "Homestead of a woman called Wilburh".
+Listed as Wilburgeham in the 10th century, and Wiborgham in the wapentake of Staine in the Domesday Book of 1086, the name "Wilbraham" means "Homestead of a woman called Wilburh".

 Church

 A church was built in Wilbraham in around 970 by a monk from Ramsey Abbey.
 The present church, dedicated to Saint Nicholas, dates from the 12th century, and the font and the nave's north wall survive from that period.
 Extended over the following 200 years, the west tower dates from around 1400.
 A short spire was added but had gone by the late 18th century.

 The village has been home to nonconformity since the 17th century, and there has been a strong Baptist presence since then.
 A Baptist chapel survives at the north end of Angle End.